 Basalt: Basic effusive rock (cooled magma) consisting of feldspar, hornblende, olivine and magnetite.
 It contains a lot of lime and soda and is rich in minerals.
 The hard, slowly weathering rock forms good soils and produces wines with appealing acidity.

-Pumice(Bimsstein, Bimstuff): The porous, glassy volcanic rock is formed by gas-rich volcanic eruptions in which the lava is foamed by water vapor and carbon dioxide.
+Pumice(Bimsstein, Bimstuff): The porous, glassy volcanic rock is formed by gas-rich volcanic eruptions in which the lava is foamed by water vapour and carbon dioxide.
 It is chemically no different from other lava, but is much lighter due to the trapped air.
-The color varies from black and with increasing air content to gray and white.
+The colour varies from black and with increasing air content to grey and white.
 The name Bimstuff refers to the grain size, at least 75% must consist of volcanic ash.
-Soils made of pumice have a good water storage capacity and are very suitable for viticulture.
+Soils made of pumice have a good water retention capacity and are very suitable for viticulture.
 It is found throughout the Greek island of Santorini, which was formed from a volcanic explosion.
 Similar to pumice is obsidian, but it contains much less carbon dioxide.
-See also under Canava and below under volcanic rocks.
+See also under Canava and below under Volcanic rocks.

 Blue slate: See below under slate.

-Boulbènes: Common name in Bordeaux for a very fine, pebbly soil.
-It is found, for example, on the plateau of the Entre-deux-Mers area.
+Boulbènes: A term commonly used in Bordeaux for a very fine, pebbly soil.
+It occurs, for example, on the plateau of the Entre-deux-Mers area.

-Brown earth: These A-B-C soils develop primarily over low-calcareous but base-rich rocks such as granite, gneiss, graywacke, clay shale, and clayey sandstone.
-Formation occurred under humid climatic conditions from humus-rich topsoils on low-calcareous silicate rocks (ranker - see below) with deciduous and mixed forest cover.
-The brown coloration in the B horizon is caused by iron oxides formed during the chemical weathering of iron-containing silicates.
+Brown earth: These A-B-C soils develop mainly over low-calcareous but base-rich rocks such as granite, gneiss, greywacke, clay slate and clayey sandstone.
+Formation occurred under humid climatic conditions from humus-rich topsoil on low-calcareous silicate rock (ranker - see below) with deciduous and mixed forest cover.
+The brown colouration in the B horizon is caused by iron oxides formed during the chemical weathering of iron-containing silicates.
 In this process, the acids released by the tree roots strongly contributed to the deep weathering of the B horizon.
-Lime content, stone content and water balance of brown earths can differ greatly.
+The lime content, stone content and water balance of brown earths can differ greatly.
 Depending on its nature, this can be an excellent soil for viticulture.

 Breccia: Conglomerate with angular components (see below).

 Buntsandstein: Variegated, mostly red sandstone with partly clayey alluvium.
-The red sandstone was formed from the erosion debris of mountains of the Palaeozoic.
-It was deposited in a dry semi-desert climate in a large basin (Germanic Basin) in the middle of present-day Europe and later overlaid by sedimentary rocks such as Jurassic limestone or by airborne loess.
+The red sandstone was formed from the erosion debris of mountains of the Palaeozoic era.
+It was deposited in a dry semi-desert climate in a large basin (Germanic Basin) in the middle of today's Europe and later overlaid by sedimentary rocks such as Jurassic limestone or by airborne loess.

 Iron: See under Terra Rossa and below under Rotliegendes.

 Flint: The grey- to black-coloured rock (flint, silex) of the fine-crystalline quartz type chalcedony with a splintery, mushy fracture has a white, porous surface structure.
-It originates from siliceous marine organisms (diatoms, radiolarians = marine plankton - see also under diatomaceous earth).
-This soil yields typical wines with a flinty taste, such as the French Pouilly-Fumé.
+It originates from marine organisms containing silicic acid (diatoms, radiolarians = marine plankton - see also diatomaceous earth).
+This soil produces typical wines with a flinty taste, such as the French Pouilly-Fumé.